Wedding Peach: Games

 A Super Famicom game was released only in Japan in 1995.
 In the game, the player plays as one of the three main girls (either Momoko, Yuri or Hinagiku) to compete with the others in a series of mini games.
 The ultimate goal is to win the right to ask the guy that all three girls are in love with (Yanagiba) to the school dance.
 The game has a three player option as well, where two other people can play the other two girls.

-Wedding Peach games have also been released for the Game Boy (Jama-P Panic! - 1995) and PlayStation (Wedding Peach| Doki Doki Oiro-naoshi Fashion Dai-sakusen - 1996).
+Wedding Peach games have also been released for the Game Boy (Jama-P Panic! - 1995), PC-98 (Wedding Peach - 1996), and PlayStation (Wedding Peach - Doki Doki Oiro-naoshi Fashion Dai-sakusen - 1996).